ackirby88/ackirby.github.io/_projects/Fixed-Wing.md

     </div>
 </div>
 <div class="caption">
     Flow visualization of the HLPW CRM at 7.05 degrees angle of attack.
 Isocontours of vorticity magnitude colored by density illustrates the regions of laminar and turbulent flow.
-Sixth-order spacially-accurate elements are used in the off-body region to track the turbulent vortices.
+Sixth-order spatially-accurate elements are used in the off-body region to track the turbulent vortices.
 </div>

 We participated in the 2022 AIAA HLPW, which focused on studying CL-max (max lift coefficient) of the NASA Common Research Model aircraft.